raganwald-deprecated/homoiconic/2010/04/igesture.md

 This brings me up to date.
 I have just released [iGesture][ig], a substantial modification of jGesture to generate events "from the ground up."
 Like jGesture, it's a jQuery plugin.
 And like jQTouch, you handle everything with events.

 It goes further, by having events for each different gesture.
-So you don't have to handle a swipe and then write a biug set of cascading if statements once you figure out which direction has been swiped.
+So you don't have to handle a swipe and then write a big set of cascading if statements once you figure out which direction has been swiped.
 If you want a swipe to the left, you bind your handler to `gesture_left`. iGesture supports all of jGesture's named events plus some new ones.
 So far, in addition to swipes in any direction, circles, close, and various combinations of consecutive directions, iGesture also supports:

 1. Rotation and pinching on Mobile Safari (`rotate` and `scale`).
 2. `scrub`, a back-and-forth wiping similar to the gesture the Apple Newton used to discard things.